wookietreiber/strace-analyzer/README.md

     without a note as to why it could not be identified, please [open an issue][newissue] and provide access to that particular, complete strace log, so I am able to identify the problem.

+    If you know that a particular file should be included, because you know that file has been opened, it would be of great help if you would name these files in the issue.

 features that will not be implemented
 -------------------------------------